 Bargaining Unit seniority shall be earned for all times employed in a classification covered by this Agreement including time worked in the Emergency Fuel Program.
 A break in service of one year or more will result in the loss of all seniority.
 Seniority ties will be broken by lot.
 Energy Assistance Workers who are elected Union officials and are granted superseniority shall be the first Energy Assistance Workers to return to active status at the beginning of the LIHEAP year, and shall remain in active status for the longest term of employment in the particular program year.
 The Union shall provide both the Office of Administration, Bureau of Labor Relations and the Department of Public Welfare, Division of Labor Relations a list of Energy Assistance Workers who are to receive superseniority during each September, October, January and April.
-In the event that a decision to extend the program year would cause the supersenior Energy Assistance Workers to work nine months or more, the Employer and the Union mutually agree that such continuous employment will not result in the Energy Assistance Workers being considered permanent employees for benefits purposes.
+In the event that a decision to extend the program year and the Union mutually agree that such continuous employment will not result in the Energy Assistance Workers being considered permanent employees for benefits purposes.
 In the event a program year extension causes supersenior Energy Assistance Workers' period of employment to be extended so that the employees work 12 consecutive months or more, Management Directive 530.11 shall govern such employee's eligibility for benefits.